 Its corresponding velocity-time graph will be:

-A particle moves along a parabolic path y = 9x2 in such a way that the x component of velocity remains constant and has a value .
-The acceleration of the particle is:
+A particle moves along a parabolic path y = 9x2 in such a way that the x component of the velocity remains constant and has a value of .
+It can be deduced that the acceleration of the particle will be

 A reference frame attached to the earth is:

 4. may be inertial or non-inertial.

 A 60 kg man stands on a spring balance in a lift.
 At some instant, he finds that the reading on the scale has changed from 60kg to 50 kg for a while and then comes back to the original mark.
 What is his conclusion?

 1. The lift was in constant motion upwards.

 2. The lift was in constant motion downwards.